 Many nutrients work in concert to provide the framework for healthy bones.
 Calcium lies at the forefront, but vitamin D, magnesium, vitamin K and regular physical activity also are important.

 Sun exposure triggers vitamin D production, but this can vary greatly with skin pigmentation, season and geography.
 If you live in the northern United States, there is a good chance you won't get enough sun exposure in winter for adequate vitamin D production.
 Also, sunlight exposure increases the risk of skin cancer.
-There are just a few natural food sources of vitamin D, including egg yolks, mushrooms and fatty fish such as salmon and tuna.
+There are just a few natural food sources of vitamin D, including egg yolks, mushrooms exposed to UV light and fatty fish such as salmon and tuna.
 You can find vitamin D in fortified sources such as orange juice, milk and some non-dairy beverages.
 Talk with your pediatrician about giving kids vitamin D supplements to reach the recommended 600 IU per day.

 Leafy green vegetables, such as kale, turnip greens, cabbage, spinach and broccoli, are rich in vitamin K. A small amount of vitamin K is made from bacteria in the colon but it’s unclear how much our bodies are able to produce and use, so it’s important to include food sources.

 Regular weight-bearing exercise stimulates bones and makes them stronger.
-Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer and weight training to build bones.
+Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer and weight training to strengthen bones.
 While swimming and bicycling are great for cardiovascular health, they are not weight-bearing.
 If these are your child's preferred sports, encourage them to do weight-bearing activities, too.

 Be Mindful of These Bad-for-Bone Actions